 Benjamin: Welcome to Career Day on the Voices of Search Podcast.
 Today, we’re going to learn about the skills accumulated and the lessons learned from a great SEO throughout the various stops on his career.
 Joining us for career day is a teacher turned SEO that now runs a $25 million ARR search agency.
 Wil Reynolds is the founder at Seer Interactive, which is a performance-based digital marketing agency.
 Seer focuses on PPC, SEO, analytics, creative, and CRO services, and today Will’s going to tell us a little bit about his career path.

 Benjamin: But before we hear from Will, I’ll remind you that this podcast is brought to you by the marketing team at Search Metrics.
 We are an SEO and content marketing platform that helps enterprise-scale businesses monitor their online presence and make data-driven decisions.
-And to support you our loyal podcast listeners, we’re offering a complimentary digital diagnostic, where a member of our digital strategies group will provide you with a consultation that reviews how your website content and SEO strategies can all be optimized.
-To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+And to support you our loyal podcast listeners, we’re offering a complimentary consultation, where a member of our digital strategies group will provide you with a consultation that reviews how your website content and SEO strategies can all be optimized.
+To schedule your free consultation, go to searchmetrics.com/request-free-consultation.

 Benjamin: Okay, on with the show.
 Here’s our interview with Wil Reynolds, the founder of Seer Interactive.
 Will, welcome to the Voices of Search Podcast.